unicorncoding/devevents.github.io/src/courses/principal-developer.md

     - title: Liga I. Software Dev @ Visma
       head: /endorsers/liga.png
       text: Huge thanks for the course!
 A lot of things to re-consider.
 I expected this course to only fill gaps in my knowledge, but it provided me with a completely new perspective on my daily work.
 Loved it!
-tldr: The Principal Developer is a two-day masterclass for experienced software developers.
+tldr: The Principal Developer is a two-day leadership masterclass for software developers.
 Here we develop skills that every successful, effective, and trusted software development team leader needs.
 trainer:
     title: Eduards Sizovs
     subtitle: Trainer, CSM, CSPO, Project Management Professional (PMP), and ICF certified coach.